-FIGURE 11: Tobacco Use among American Indian Adults who are Active Users at Indian Health Service (IHS) or Tribal Health Facilities in the IHS Albuquerque Area - By Age Group (2014).
+FIGURE 12: Tobacco Use among American Indian Adults who are Active Users at Health Care Facilities in the IHS Albuquerque Area - By Age Group (2016).

-Among American Indian adults, those in younger age groups (age 18-29 and 30-49) have the highest rates of tobacco use within in the IHS Albuquerque Area (24%).
+Among American Indian adults, those in younger age groups (age 18-29 and 30-49) have the highest rates of tobacco use within the IHS Albuquerque Area, 22% and 26%, respectively.
 The lowest rate of tobacco use was observed among American Indian adults age 65 and older (11%).